vault27/Foundation/ipsec.md

     - Supports dynamic routing
 - IPsec with GRE (GRE over IPsec) - A tunnel inside a tunnel
     - GRE provides encapsulation
+    - `Can be done both with crypto maps and IPSec profile`
     - IPSec encrypts the GRE packets
     - GRE handles routing, MULTICAST, multiple subnets
     - Can be policy-based or route-based